directory

 Some critics seem to end their analysis at this point and conclude that Macbeth "wishes intensely the death of Duncan" (Langford xxxv) and that only his fear of potential ramifications is a deterrent.
 However, the second half of the soliloquy supports the fact that Macbeth is deeply troubled by the horror of killing Duncan, who is a benevolent ruler, honest man, and good friend.
 It is guilt and not fear of the consequences that is Macbeth's greatest obstacle.

-For information on the metaphors in this soliloquy and in the play in general, please see my article, Biblical Imagery in Macbeth.
+For information on the metaphors in this soliloquy and in the play in general, please see my article, Biblical Imagery in Macbeth or Figures of Speech in Macbeth.

 Back to Soliloquy Annotations